 Know that now, more than ever, rules should be straightforward and easy to understand.
 Clear communication between you and your teen with ADHD is vital.
 Make sure they understand the reasons for each rule.
-In other words, when a rule is set, it should be clear why the rule is set.
+In other words, when a rule is set, it should be clear why the rule is being established.
 Sometimes it helps to have a chart posted in the kitchen that lists all household rules and all rules for outside the home (including social behavior and school).

 When rules are broken—and they will be—respond to this inappropriate behavior as calmly and matter-of-factly as possible.
 Use punishment sparingly, but let your teen face the consequences of his or her actions.
 Even with adolescents, a time-out can work, though you might want to call it something different.
-Impulsivity and hot temper often accompany ADHD; a short time alone can help.
+Impulsivity and a hot temper often accompany ADHD; a short time alone can help.

-- Help your child get in the habit of using a daily planner for assignments and appointments: Kids with ADHD have a harder time than most adolescents keeping organized and together.
+- Help your child get in the habit of using a daily planner for assignments and appointments.
+Kids with ADHD have a harder time than most adolescents keeping organized and together.
 Get a good daily planner and work with your child to make sure they are following the school schedule and tasks listed.

-- Make sure your child with ADHD is getting enough sleep: It is critical for those with ADD and ADHD to get enough sleep each night in order to function.
+- Make sure your child with ADHD is getting enough sleep.
+It is critical for those with ADD and ADHD to get enough sleep each night in order to function.
 Talk with your child’s doctor about the appropriate amount of sleep for your child.